 As far as my kids are concerned, this smoothie looks pretty darn icky, and they have no desire to try it.
 Though I have only dabbled in green smoothies in the past, I found the one I sampled at the juicing workshop to be so satisfying, I went out the very next day and purchased spirulina.
 This recreated version is easy to whip up and contains all you need for a complete meal.

-I like my smoothies extra thick and creamy, so the frozen banana is key.
+I like my smoothies extra thick and creamy–that way they are spoonable and satisfy like a meal–so the frozen banana is key.
 Almond butter provides exceptional flavor and protein, although peanut butter is a fine substitute.
-Spirulina provides a nutritional punch, but the smoothie is healthy and delicious without, so I list that as optional.
+Spirulina provides a monster nutritional punch, but the smoothie is healthy and delicious without, so I list that as optional.
 If you are new to green smoothies, begin with one cup of packed spinach, and work up to two cups and a variety of greens if you wish.
-When the weather outside is warm, blending four or five ice cubes into the mix adds an extra level of refreshing!
+When the weather outside is warm, blending four or five ice cubes into the mix makes the smoothie extra refreshing!

 - 3/4 cup almond milk (feel free to choose your favorite milk)

 - 1-2 cups packed greens (spinach and kale are great choices)